SamHannat/EyeDropperExplainer/EyeDopperExplainer.md

 #### Methods
 - EyeDropper(): Constructor for the eyedropper object
-- enable():  Replaces the cursor with predefined magnifying preview.
+- enable():  Replaces the cursor with a browser-defined preview.
 When the mouse is clicked, the value attribute of the eyedropper object is updated with the color of the pixel where the user clicked.
 Calling enable on an eyedropper when one is already enabled throws an error.

 - disable(): Exits the magnifying preview and the cursor returns to its regular functionality.

 #### Attributes
-- value: The hex value of the color of the last pixel chosen by the eyedropper.
-Defaults to #000000

 - IsEnabled: Whether the magnifying preview of the eyedropper is enabled.